kinoraw/kinoraw_tools/README.md

 ##### In / Out

-Automatically set start and end frames of current scene according to In and Out markers.
+Set start and end frames of current scene according to In and Out markers.

 ##### Selection